-Based upon our knowledge of these aircraft types, our knowledge of the capabilities and uses to which they have been put in various parts of the world, our knowledge of the marketing of used aircraft, and our knowledge of aircraft in general, it is our opinion that the values in millions of U.S. dollars of each aircraft are as shown in Figure 1.
+Based upon our knowledge of these aircraft types, our knowledge of the capabilities and uses to which they have been put in various parts of the world, our knowledge of the marketing of used aircraft, and our knowledge of aircraft in general, it is our opinion that the base values in millions of U.S. dollars of each aircraft are as shown in Figure 1.

-We believe the B737-900ERs and B737-800s are equipped with scimitar winglets, the B787-9s are equipped with crew rest areas and the B777-300ERs are equipped with crew rest areas and a cargo door.
+The B737-900ERs and B737-800 are equipped with scimitar winglets, the B787-9s are equipped with crew rest areas and the B777-300ERs are equipped with crew rest areas and a cargo door.

 Values of the yet-to-be delivered Aircraft reflect the new aircraft delivery maintenance configuration.
-For the few aircraft that are already in service, we have provided a maintenance adjusted value that accounts for maintenance time consumed and depreciation of the asset.

-Mr. Gerry Laderman May 20, 2016 Page 2
+Mr. Gerry Laderman August 29, 2016 Page 2